 What we don’t: Not particularly lightweight and cookset isn’t very high quality.

-The Soto’s 500- and 1,000-milliliter aluminum pots are nice for boiling water and cooking for up to two people, and the smaller pot plays double duty as a lid and personal mug as well.
-But while 11.2 ounces for two pots and a stove isn’t heavy per se, the pots themselves aren’t particularly high quality and you could shave a lot of weight by opting for a titanium cookset.
+The Soto’s 500- and 1,000-milliliter aluminum pots are nice for boiling water and cooking for up to two people, and the smaller pot can pull double duty as a lid and personal mug, as well.
+But while 11.2 ounces for two pots and a stove isn’t heavy per se, the pots themselves aren’t particularly high-quality, and you can shave a lot of weight by opting for a titanium cookset.
 If you want to stick with an all-in-one kit, it’s also worth checking out the PocketRocket 2 Mini Stove Kit ($105), but the Soto is the clear value winner.
-Finally, keep in mind that you can also purchase the Amicus stove on its own for $50 (or $45 without the ignitor), but for the same price we’ll gladly take the included pots.
+Finally, keep in mind that you can also purchase the Amicus stove on its own for $50 (or $45 without the ignitor), but for the same price, we’ll gladly take the included pots.

 See the Soto Amicus Stove Cookset Combo